 Harder to use

-Read full review: Clek Foonf
+Read review: Clek Foonf

 Analysis and Test Results

 We performed extensive tests on each seat over several months under the guidance and supervision of a National Highway Transportation Safety Administration (NHTSA) certified Child Passenger Safety (CPS) Technician.
-We developed a set of comprehensive tests derived from our infant seat testing process and used these in conjunction with the crash test data to determine how well seats performed in daily use, and in terms of the measured forces of impact recorded during crash tests.
+We developed a set of comprehensive tests derived from our infant seat testing process and used these in conjunction with the crash test data to determine how well seats performed in everyday use, and in terms of the measured forces of impact recorded during structured crash tests.

-Rear-facing Until at Least Age 2
+Rear-Facing Until at Least Age 2

 Crash Test Performance